50 Ways to Avoid Catching a Cold This Season

 Wash your hands the right way

-The number one way to stay germ-free, according to doctors?
+The number one way to stay germ-free?
 Become a serial hand-washer.
-“It is important to wash hands regularly with soap and water,” says family physician Jennifer Caudle, DO, especially before eating or preparing food and after caring for a sick person.
-But it’s not enough to do a quick rinse: You have to wash them properly to really get rid of microbes that can make you sick.
-According to the CDC, wet your hands and lather up, scrub all over your hands including the backs and in between your fingers for 20 seconds (sing “Happy Birthday” twice), rinse, and dry well.
+“It is important to wash hands regularly with soap and water,” especially before eating or preparing food and after caring for a sick person, says Jennifer Caudle, DO, a family physician and associate professor in the department of family medicine at Rowan University School of Osteopathic Medicine in Stratford, New Jersey.
+But it’s not enough to do a quick rinse: To get rid of microbes that can make you sick, the Centers for Disease Control and Prevention (CDC) recommends scrubbing your hands—including the backs and in between your fingers—for 20 seconds (the time it takes to sing “Happy Birthday” twice), rinse, and dry well.
 Learn what can happen if you don’t wash your hands.

 Change your greeting